xso4/vndb-mirror/api-kana.md

 :   String.

 media.qty
 :   Integer, quantity.
-This is `0` for media where a quantity does not make
+This is `0` for media where the quantity is unknown or
-    sense, like "internet download".
+    where it does not make sense, like "internet download".

 vns
 :   Array of objects, the list of visual novels this release is linked to.